FinOps

 AI cost optimization - why architecture beats prompt engineering

-• Architecture optimization delivers 60-90% cost savings - while prompt engineering typically saves 20-30%, architectural changes like caching and batching can slash costs by up to 90%
+Why does this matter?
+Architecture optimization delivers 60-90% cost savings, while prompt engineering typically saves 20-30%, architectural changes like caching and batching can cut costs by up to 90%

-• Most companies focus on the wrong optimizations - spending weeks on prompt libraries while running inefficient architectures that waste thousands monthly
+What should you do?
+Teams consistently focus on the wrong optimizations, spending weeks on prompt libraries while running inefficient architectures that waste thousands monthly

-• Caching alone can reduce costs by 75-90% - especially for repetitive tasks like chatbots and customer service applications
+What is the biggest risk?
+Caching alone can reduce costs by 75-90%, especially for repetitive tasks like chatbots and customer service applications

-• Model selection matters more than prompt quality - using the right model for each task can cut costs by 40% before any optimization
+Where do most people go wrong?
+Model selection matters more than prompt quality.
+Using the right model for each task can cut costs by 40% before any optimization

-The reality: AWS found that caching alone can cut costs by up to 90% while improving latency by 80%.
-Meanwhile, that prompt library you spent a month building?
+AWS found that caching alone can cut costs by up to 90% while improving latency by up to 85%.
+That prompt library your team spent a month building?
 Teams typically see 20-30% savings at best.

-The math is brutal.
+The math is blunt.
 Looking at typical monthly AI spending:

 • Perfect prompt optimization saves you 20-30%